Raleigh Housing Market: Trends & Prices (2025)

 Raleigh Real Estate Market Overview

-Raleigh is the second-most populous city in North Carolina — the population has increased over the past 20 years from just under 300,000 to over 470,000 residents — and also happens to be one of the fastest growing cities in the United States.
-At one point, Raleigh was also named the second-most educated city in America, with over half of its residents holding at least a bachelor’s degree.
+Raleigh is the second-most populous city in North Carolina — with a population of about 482,295 residents — and also happens to be one of the fastest-growing cities in the United States.
+In 2024, Raleigh was also named the fifth-most educated city in America, with over half of its residents holding at least a bachelor’s degree.

 Raleigh, though, is known for more than just brains and basketball; it’s also a great place to find smoked “whole hog” barbecue, complete with signature vinegar and pepper-based glaze.

-Home values in the area have jumped over 29% in the past year, way faster than the national growth rate of 19%, according to Zillow.
+Home values in the area are up 0.4% over the past year, slower than the national growth rate of 2.6%, according to Zillow.
+Factors for this include already somewhat high home prices and a more steady supply and demand in the city.

 If you’re thinking of buying property in Raleigh, you’ll want to check out our assessment of the homebuying, demographic, and market trends in the area.